buildpacks/rfcs/text/0000-rfc-process.md

 - The FCP will lasts 10 days, so it's open for at least 5 business days.
 - If no substantial new arguments or ideas are raised, the FCP will follow the outcome decided.
 If there are substantial new arguments, then the RFC will go back into development.

-Once a RFC has been accepted, the team member who merges the pull request should do the following:
+Once an RFC has been accepted, the team member who merges the pull request should do the following:

 - Assign an id based off the pull request number.
 - Rename the file based off the id inside `text/`.